Better Than Top: 9 System Monitoring Tools for Linux to Keep an Eye on Vital System Stats

 An exhaustive list of 30 interesting server monitoring tools and services for you to explore!

-Now that you know about some of the amazing top alternatives – what would you pick to monitor your system?
+Now that you know about some amazing top alternatives – what would you pick to monitor your system?

 Do you use some other tools for system monitoring in Linux?
 Which one is it?
 Do share your it with us in the comments.